Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Marble plaque presented to the station by Norwegian and UK government representatives (30 October).

+The ceremony participants had arrived on the opening flight on the 28th.
 The presentation ceremony marked the 50th anniversary year of Amundsen's and Scott's arrival.
 This is a more recent photo of the commemorative plaque, which is of course still on display in the station today.
 Here's the story and more photos.

 Navy P2V Neptune crashes at Wilkes (9 November, the day after Pole opening flight) killing 5 including glaciologist Edward Thiel (crash documentation from Billy-Ace Baker on Dave Riley's site, from Darryn Schneider, and from a May 2012 Antarctic Sun article about the memorial plaque installed near the crash site).